ChuckFerrando/portfolio-governance-system/README.md

 The **Portfolio Governance System** explains how organizations translate strategy into governed investment rather than relying on ad hoc prioritization or disconnected planning activity.

-It shows how organizations move from: **strategic direction → initiative evaluation → prioritization → funding → portfolio review → rebalancing** through a disciplined governance system.
+It shows how organizations govern the movement from **strategic direction → initiative evaluation → prioritization → funding → portfolio review → rebalancing** through a disciplined governance system.

 Within the broader **Product Leadership Operating System**, Pillar 3 is responsible for the system that governs investment decisions across the operating loop.